Carsten Schatz

 Carsten Schatz (born 10 January 1970) is a historian and a member of the Left Party in Germany.

-He lives in Berlin, and joined the dictatorial Socialist Unity Party in East-Germany in 1988.
+He lives in Berlin, and joined the Socialist Unity Party in East Germany in 1988.
 He has been the local manager of the Left Party in Berlin since 2001, and a member of the Abgeordnetenhaus of Berlin, the state parliament of Berlin, since 2013.

-He is out as gay, and is the first openly HIV-positive person to hold political office in Germany.
+He is openly gay, and is the first openly HIV-positive person to hold political office in Germany.